-There will be 4 Discussions throughout this course.
+Discussions are collaborative learning experiences.
+Therefore, there will be 4 Discussions throughout this course.
 The student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be at least 400 words in length and integrate information drawn from the course.
 In addition to the thread, the student is required to reply to 1 other classmates’ thread.
 The reply should be 250 words.

 Community Survey Paper Assignment

-The student will develop a 7–8-page research paper that identifies the various services provided for military veterans in their local areas.
+The student will develop a 7–9-page research paper that identifies the various services provided for military veterans in their local areas.
 This brief survey will present a brief rationale for this survey, a Biblical mandate to provide services, the services themselves and the agencies providing them and any unmet needs that the lack of services identify.
 This survey is designed for the student who may one day enter the helping profession and work with veterans in their community.
 This survey should be submitted as 1 document completed in APA writing style/format, with a title page, abstract, and reference page(s).